-- Sustainalytics provides raw data metrics that we use selectively to feed ESG scoring model and PAI reporting.
-We also use this provider for preliminary UNGC analysis, controversies offerings, and research related to PAI metrics. - Trucost, CDP, Maplecroft, TPI and SBTi: BNPP AM use these data providers for our climate change and physical risk analysis.
-Trucost also provides Scope 1 and 2 carbon emissions data. - CDP also provides underlying data for selected PAI metrics. - CDP, Trucost, Forest 500, TRASE, SPOTT, FAIRR, and Iceberg Data Lab provide deforestation and biodiversity metrics used to assess and report on the biodiversity footprints of our portfolios and holdings. - ISS and Proxinvest provide their governance research, data to feed our ESG scoring model, and selected PAI metrics. - Beyond Ratings provides data and research used in our ESG sovereign research and scoring framework. - ESG and mainstream brokers provide research papers and other market information
+- Sustainalytics provides us with raw data metrics that we use selectively to feed our ESG scoring model and PAI reporting.
+We also use this provider for preliminary UNGC analysis, controversies offerings, and research related to PAI metrics. - Trucost, CDP, Maplecroft, TPI,SBTi and Climate Action 100+: we use these data providers for our climate change and physical risk analysis.
+Bloomberg and Trucost also provides us with Scope 1 and 2 carbon emissions data. - CDP also provides us with underlying data for selected PAI metrics. - CDP, Trucost, Forest 500, TRASE, SPOTT, FAIRR, and Iceberg Data Lab provide us with water, deforestation and biodiversity metrics we use to assess and report on the biodiversity footprints of our portfolios and holdings. - ISS and Proxinvest provide us with their governance research, data to feed our ESG scoring model, and selected PAI metrics. - Beyond Ratings provides us with data and research used in our ESG sovereign research and scoring framework. - ESG and mainstream brokers provide us with research papers and other market information

-When information is not readily available
+$When \ information \ is \ not \ readily \ available$

-For only a few PAIs we already had data readily available through BNPP AM existing ESG research.
-Therefore, BNPP AM initiated a comprehensive research and data selection project in order to assess PAI data solutions from different providers.
+For only a few PAIs we already had data readily available through our existing ESG research.
+Therefore, we initiated a comprehensive research and data selection project in 2022 in order to assess PAI data solutions from different providers.

-In case the level of disclosure of some PAIs is very low, BNPP AM have considered estimated data from data providers.
-BNPP AM priority has been to rely on reported data only.
-However, in a very limited number of cases where BNPP AM deemed the data quality is sufficient, we have been relying on estimates.
+In case the level of disclosure of some PAIs is very low, we have considered estimated data from data providers.
+Our priority has been to rely on reported data only.
+However, in a very limited number of cases where we deemed the data quality is sufficient, we have been relying on estimates.
+This contributes to limit margin of errors of the methodologies used.

-In addition, BNPP AM have been engaging with some data providers to further improve the data quality of some PAIs in order to achieve a better match with the regulatory definition.
+In addition, we have been engaging with some data providers to further improve the data quality of some PAIs.